Ali-Pah/Ali-Pah/README.md

 + Machine Learning

 ## Let's See
-- 🔭 I’m currently working on KASA (Intelligent Cars)
+- 🔭 I’m currently working on VIO/SLAM Module
 - 🌱 I’m currently learning Lots of Stuff...
 - 💬 Ask me about What I know, not what I don't know
 - 📫 How to reach me: a.pahlevani1998@gmail.com